The Lavin Agency Speakers Bureau

 Being the parent of an adult child is more complicated than ever.
 But you can learn and adapt—and grow with your child.

 What it means to be an adult in your 20s and 30s has changed dramatically in one generation.
 Parents of children in this age range are wondering how to parent in a world that is so different from when they were younger—and DR. LAURENCE STEINBERG has the answers.
-He’s one of the world’s leading developmental psychologists, and the author of the forthcoming You and Your Adult Child: the first, and only, comprehensive guide for parents of adult children.
+He’s one of the world’s leading developmental psychologists, and the author of You and Your Adult Child: the first, and only, comprehensive guide for parents of adult children.
 It’s an invaluable resource for both parents and children hoping to build strong cross-generational bonds.
 He shows how young adulthood has changed—young people now take longer to reach milestones like graduation or marriage, but that’s not actually a bad thing—and how parents and children can work together to navigate this crucial life stage.
 And if things are going well between you and your child, he says, you’ll reap the benefits at home, at work, and in life.

 “Filled with stories and science, this book will benefit grandparent, parent and child, alike—a gift that will keep on giving across the generations.”